alchemycodelab/dev-101-product-launch/README.md

 ## Deploying

-Follow the instructions in the Resources on Canvas to deploy using GitHub pages
+We will deploy our app using [Github pages](https://github.com/alchemycodelab/config-build-deploy/tree/main/git-pages).